 The New Testament pastoral parallel to Joshua 1:6-9 is 2 Timothy 2:1-13.
 This can be shown in a variety of ways.
 One of them pertains to the term that it employs to depict the role and function of the pastor-theologian.
 He is a soldier (2 Tim 2:3).
-Though the Bible uses multiple terms to depict the nature of pastoral ministry, 24 it is the imagery of the pastor as a soldier that is often overlooked.
-Coincidentally, it is the imagery of the pastor as soldier that is critically lacking in this historical moment.
-The imagery of a soldier depicts a man on a mission, under authority, who has been given strict orders that must be executed.
+Though the Bible uses multiple terms to depict the nature of pastoral ministry,24 it is the imagery of the pastor as a soldier that is often overlooked.
+Coincidentally, it is the imagery of a soldier depicts a man on a mission, under authority, who has been given strict orders that must be executed.
 A soldier is not at liberty to modify his mission, tweak his orders, or adjust his course.
 Instead, he must discharge his duty in accord with the orders he has been given, even when those orders are met with opposition or lead him into conflict or indeed even death.
 Anything less is insubordination.
 It is with this in view that the instruction on courage is applied more acutely to pastoral ministry.